antamayo1/propositional-logic-project/README.md

-# JUST CLONE AND RUN main.java FOR NOW
-Batch Files and Shell Files currently undermaintenance

 # Propositional Logic

 A simple implementation of a BNF to create a CLI-like compiler to create truth tables of input propositional sentences.